Koeman expects 'enormous' Messi to lead the way again

 The Argentina international is expected to take a substantial pay cut to stay at Barca but Koeman does not expect his influence to diminish.

-"Messi is very important, he is the captain of the team and an example," head coach Koeman told a media conference on Sunday.
+"Messi is very important, he is the captain of the team and an example," head coach Koeman said.

 "After a difficult start due to his own situation, his effectiveness was enormous [in 2020-21].